tothegoogleplex/laz_codex/README.md

 # limit approaching zero

 Website created for personal worldbuilding and TTRPG project with friends.
+Migrating and redesigning, moving away from old PHP project.

+Art displayed onsite is commissioned work and not for use in any way by those who are not the artist or commissioner.

-Code is under MIT I guess or just take it.
-I don't care.
+Code is under GPL I guess or just take it.

-Game and worldbuilding content is under Open Game License.
+Game and worldbuilding content is under [Open Game License](https://opengamingfoundation.org/ogl.html).

-Art displayed onsite is commissioned work and not for use.
+Dice system forked from the [FUDGE System](https://fudgerpg.com/) and also under OGL.

+React + Tailwind CSS + Heroicons + react-particles